-We tend to only find patients with their heels cracked when they are at a state where they are painful and they bleed.
+We tend to only find patients with cracked heels when they are at a state where they are painful and they bleed.

 But we don’t want that to happen.
-Cracked heels are a good foot condition because they can be treated readily, at home with very little inconvenience.
+Heel fissures are a good foot condition because they can be treated readily, at home with very little inconvenience.
 But like most treatment methods they need to be treated regularly.

-As always most of the treatment methods that are available only really work when the fissuring is mild.
 When fissures become more severe then usually trained professional care is needed.
-The aim of the professional is to get the foot back to a normal situation.
+The aim of the professional is to get the foot back to a normal situation and to figure out why- why are you getting cracked heels.
 This is turn would get you back to a place where you/ member of your family can take care of your own foot problem.